PeterGiattini/parliament/backend/tests/README.md

 ## Notes

 - Tests avoid making actual LLM calls to avoid credential requirements.
-- **Orchestrator Feature Flag**: The system can switch between the legacy and LangGraph orchestrators via the `USE_LANGGRAPH_ORCHESTRATOR` environment variable.
-Tests should account for both configurations where applicable.
 - All tests should pass without external service configuration.